bohendo/blog-content/crypto/opsec.md

 letters long | possibilities | time to crack
 2 | 3844 | 1s
-2 | 3844 | 1s

-The first Strong Password :muscle: protects :key: key to my :bank: Vault which
+The first Strong Password protects key to my :bank: Vault which

-The second Strong Password :muscle: protects my various other :key: files eg ssh keys (and pgp encryption keys if I ever actually used those :wink:).
+The second Strong Password protects my various other files eg ssh & gpg keys.

 To memorize random strings of letters & numbers in the first place, muscle memory's where you want to store it.
 Open a temp note & just write it over and over 25 or 50 times.
 Then, leave it as the unlock code for your computer for week or so to really let it sink it before re-assigning it to it's final resting place.